tsnellgrove/dark_castle3/doc/story.md

 - Nana takes Burt under her wing at a young age; reading & baking lessons
 - Nana passes when Burt is 9; he is inconsolable for weeks

+Burt Today (goals and love interests and such):
+- Burt is a lovable mess of unfulfilled potential
+    - Burt has a happy-go-lucky baker at age 22
+    - Burt is naturally good with his hands and loves the outdoors (vs. the confines of the coppiest chamber)
+    - Burt (when not brawling) gets along well with others and is affible and easy going; not stuck up

+- Needs to find his way and do some growing up
+    - He has a low opinion of himself due to his bad handwriting and not meeting parent's expectations
+    - He has a starry-eyed crush on Cecily's pretty older sister but in reality relates much better to Cecily
+        - Mad crush on Cecily's sister - but seems to think about Cecily a lot more (though not aware)
+        - finalize on Cecily's name (mabye last name is Brewer) and personality - and also her sister's name
+    - He will need to learn more from Tabitha on both these fronts
+- idea of Burt needing to learn some lessons in love (a-la Tiffany Aching / Harry & Cho Chang)

 *** Initial Timeline ***